confluentinc/kafka-images/server-connect/README.md

 Docker image for deploying and running Kafka Connect.

-_Functionally, the `cp-server-connect` and the `cp-server-connect-base` images are identical.
-Prior to Confluent Platform 6.0 the `cp-server-connect` image included several connectors pre-installed, but **this is no longer the case**._
+_Prior to Confluent Platform 6.0 the `cp-server-connect` image included several connectors pre-installed, but **this is no longer the case**._

 ## What is Kafka Connect?